tgen/jetstream/docs/templates.md

 # Syntax

-Templates describe a set _tasks_ that can be run for multiple projects.
+Templates describe a set of [tasks](tasks.md) that can be run for multiple projects.
 You can think of templates like a declarative scripting language for building pipelines.
 They usually have variable components that will be filled-in with project data at runtime.
 Once the variables are filled-in, the tasks will be *rendered*, or finalized commands ready to execute.

 Here is an example workflow template with one task to complete: